erffy/zig-waybar-contrib/README.md

 #### [From AUR (Recommended)](https://aur.archlinux.org/packages/zig-waybar-contrib)

 You can easily install the latest version of **zig-waybar-contrib** from the AUR.
-This package provides pre-built binaries as `waybar-module-X-bin`.
+This package provides pre-built binaries as `waybar-module-X`.

 Use your preferred AUR helper: